Battle of the Santa Cruz Islands: Carrier action on 26 October: post-first strike actions

 After being informed that Japanese forces were approaching and that further towing efforts were infeasible, Halsey ordered Hornet sunk.
-While the rest of the U.S. warships retired towards the southeast to get out of range of Kondō's and Abe's oncoming fleet, the destroyers USS Mustin and Anderson attempted to scuttle Hornet with multiple torpedoes and over 400 shells, but she still remained afloat.
-With advancing Japanese naval forces only 20 minutes away, the two U.S. destroyers abandoned Hornet's burning hulk at 20:40.
+While the rest of the US warships retired towards the southeast to get out of range of Kondō's and Abe's oncoming fleet, the destroyers USS Mustin and Anderson attempted to scuttle Hornet with multiple torpedoes and over 400 shells, but she still remained afloat.
+With advancing Japanese naval forces only 20 minutes away, the two US destroyers abandoned Hornet's burning hulk at 20:40.
 By 22:20, the rest of Kondō's and Abe's warships had arrived at Hornet's location.
 The destroyers Makigumo and Akigumo then finished Hornet with four 24 in torpedoes.
-At 01:35 on 27 October 1942, she finally sank, at approximately 08°38′S 166°43′E. Several night attacks by radar-equipped Catalinas on Jun'yō and Teruzuki, knowledge of the head start the U.S. warships had in their retreat from the area, plus a critical fuel situation apparently caused the Japanese to reconsider further pursuit of the U.S. warships.
+At 01:35 on 27 October 1942, she finally sank, at approximately 08°38′S 166°43′E. Several night attacks by radar-equipped Catalinas on Jun'yō and Teruzuki, knowledge of the head start the US warships had in their retreat from the area, plus a critical fuel situation apparently caused the Japanese to reconsider further pursuit of the US warships.
 After refueling near the northern Solomon Islands, the Japanese ships returned to their main base at Truk on 30 October.
-During the U.S. withdrawal from the battle area towards Espiritu Santo and New Caledonia, while taking evasive action from a Japanese submarine, South Dakota collided with the destroyer Mahan, heavily damaging Mahan.
+During the US withdrawal from the battle area towards Espiritu Santo and New Caledonia, while taking evasive action from a Japanese submarine, South Dakota collided with the destroyer Mahan, heavily damaging Mahan.